Hack Club 2026 presents

 Check-in at The Aga Khan Academy, set up your workstation, and receive your official Blueprint hardware kit and safety goggles.

 Welcome to Blueprint!
-We'll cover the rules of the lab, how to handle LiPo batteries safely, and the mission for the day.
+We'll cover the rules of the lab, safety protocols, and the mission for the day.

 Sign up to get access to the dashboard, final announcements, and to secure your hardware kit for the day.